Akshithvasu/Bash_scripts/README.md

 - Contains a list of websites (one per line)
 - Used as input by `project2.sh`

-Commands
+- git clone git clone https://github.com/Akshithvasu/Bash_scripts.git
--git clone git clone https://github.com/Akshithvasu/Bash_scripts.git -cd Bash_scripts
+- cd Bash_scripts
--chmod +x project1.sh project2.sh
+- chmod +x project1.sh project2.sh
--./project1.sh (for first one)
+- ./project1.sh (for first one)
 -./project2.sh (for second one)